surya070/cogniflow/README.md

 ### Stage 1 — Seed Profiles

 Before generating any synthetic data, we needed a realistic physiological baseline for each person.
-We collected one full Samsung-format webhook payload per person, with all fields like their age, sex, and typical biometric profile:
+We collected one full Samsung-format webhook payload per person from four people, with all fields like their age, sex, etc.

 | Person | Age | Sex | Resting HR | Deep% | REM% | Baseline Steps |
 |--------|-----|-----|-----------|-------|------|----------------|